February 8, 2021

-Cocaine is different from other drugs as it does not cause physical addiction.
+Unlike many other drugs, cocaine does not cause physical dependence.
+Instead, it causes psychological dependence.
 It also does not cause an abstinence crisis like heroin.

 Some facts about cocaine

 – Dr. Sigmund Freud treated his friend, a morphine addict, with cocaine.
 However, the result of the treatment was unfortunate.
 The man developed a cocaine addiction, went psychotic, and committed suicide by shooting himself.

 – Some people suggest turning to other drugs such as marijuana, alcohol, benzodiazepines, and other sedatives to quit cocaine.
 It is said that these substances alleviate anxiety and allow people to sleep well and recover.
 Drug dealers may tell their customers that the “best” drug for that is heroin.
 Unfortunately, these addicts may switch to heroin instead, and become addicted to it.

 If a person is trying to determine whether they have become addicted to cocaine or whether a loved one of theirs has, there are signs that they can look out for.

 - From the very first time that cocaine is tried, it has its effects on the body.
 Each subsequent dose of the drug reduces its intensity, and the addict has to increase the dosage to feel the same effects.
 This is what is known as tolerance.
 An addict who notices that they need to use higher doses each time has started to become dependent.

 - A cocaine addict may begin to spend large amounts of money to always have the drug around.
 They may begin to borrow money from others or steal it to maintain their supply.

 - There can be an array of psychological effects that can be observed.
 This includes nervousness or anxiety, as well as inattention.
 These symptoms are seen as the individual begins to crave the drug.